Sillen00/Random-Name-Generator/README.md

 (Picks a random name from Swedish name days.)

 Hosting webpage on Netlify.
 Click [here](https://random-name-nameday.netlify.app/) to generate names!
-GitHub pages is a hosting provider for static pages.
-Unfortunately I can't host APIs on it.

 Picture of the website! :)